douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

 * By default `all users and admins` can invite guest users
 * To restrict all users and admins being able to invite guest users you can go to `manage external collaboration settings` under the users blade under user settings
 * until the user accepts the invite they will show as `invited user`

+### Deleted Users
+* all users are soft deleted for 30 days

+### Assigning Licenses to User or Groups
+* Not all Microsoft services are available in all locations.
+Before a license can be assigned to a group, you must specify the Usage location for all members

 ### Configure AzureAD Join
 * when associating a device with AzureAD you have three options:
     * Register a device (best for BYOD)